menny/menny.github.io/_posts/2026-01-18-i-dont-know-rust-but-ai-does.md

 ## Why This Matters: The Scale of Trust

-The implications go beyond just saving a few seconds on a build script.
+The implications go beyond just saving a few milliseconds on a build script.

 Right now, we are comfortable delegating these small, isolated scripts.
 They are easy to verify: input `in.json`, output `out.rs`.
 We can treat them as black boxes because the scope of failure is limited to a single build step.

 But this is just the training ground.

 As our confidence in AI Agents grows and their capabilities improve, the definition of "manageable code" will expand.
-Today it's a 100-line build tool.
+Today it's a 50-line build tool.
 Tomorrow it might be a non-critical microservice, or a complex validation library.

 We are training ourselves to be Managers on the small stuff so we are ready for the big stuff.
 We are learning how to specify behavior rather than implementation, how to verify outcomes rather than syntax, and how to maintain systems we didn't build.